Third Way (magazine)

 A major innovation in May 1993 was the feature High Profile, a regular series of in-depth interviews of influential public figures, presented as question and answer without editorial comment.
 The series was inaugurated with an interview of the then Lord Chancellor, James Mackay, Baron Mackay of Clashfern, shortly followed by an interview of the then Shadow Home Secretary, Tony Blair.
-A number of scoops followed over the next 23 years: one of the very first interviews of Gerry Adams published in Britain after the ban on talking to members of Sinn Féin was lifted in 1996, followed immediately by one of Ian Paisley; Noam Chomsky; Mary McAleese, then President of the Republic of Ireland; Maya Angelou; Thom Yorke (which the Observer described as 'an incredible scoop'); Tracey Emin; Daniel Libeskind; Julie Burchill; Khalid Mish'al, then the political head of Hamas; Camille Paglia; Amartya Sen; Paulo Coelho; Margaret Atwood; Annie Lennox; Werner Herzog; Patti Smith; Richard Branson; Marina Abramović; Jeremy Paxman; Slavoj Žižek; and Gloria Steinem, among more than 200 others.
+A number of scoops followed over the next 23 years: one of the first interviews of Gerry Adams published in Britain after the ban on talking to members of Sinn Féin was lifted in 1996, followed immediately by one of Ian Paisley; Noam Chomsky; Mary McAleese, then President of the Republic of Ireland; Maya Angelou; Thom Yorke (which the Observer described as 'an incredible scoop'); Tracey Emin; Daniel Libeskind; Julie Burchill; Khalid Mish'al, then the political head of Hamas; Camille Paglia; Amartya Sen; Paulo Coelho; Margaret Atwood; Annie Lennox; Werner Herzog; Patti Smith; Richard Branson; Marina Abramović; Jeremy Paxman; Slavoj Žižek; and Gloria Steinem, among more than 200 others.

 At its peak, the magazine had an estimated readership of 12,000 worldwide.

 In July 2007, Third Way was acquired by Hymns Ancient & Modern Ltd, which owns the Church Times.
 The closure of the magazine was announced in February 2016, with the April 2016 issue being the last.
 The High Profile series has been continued since – somewhat irregularly – as a standalone feature on a dedicated website.